thrisha-burra23/demo/README.md

 # demo
-this is the demo for learning git&amp; git hub
+this is the demo for learning git&amp; git hub...